Estellaaaaaa1214/CHM-Net/README.md

 Its metadata records a 70/30 evaluation with AUC `0.7116`; it is not the source of the reported five-fold CHM-Net result.

-## Notes on Logs

-Only summaries whose values match the manuscript are included as release logs.
-Older exploratory logs and spreadsheets with inconsistent values were excluded;
-see `AUDIT.md` for details.